tictactrip/documentation/docs/search.md

 }'
 ```

+### Filters
 It is also possible to pass filters during the search.
 These filters allow to add precision to the search such as earliest departure time, latest arrival time, maximum number of stopovers, or minimum trip duration.
 For round trips, filters should be specified for each way.
+Available Filters for Search Results

+#### `timeFilters`
+In 'YYYY-MM-DDTHH:mm' format.

+`minDepartureTime`: Earliest time a trip should depart.

+`maxDepartureTime`: Latest time a trip should depart.

+`minArrivalTime`: Earliest time by which a trip should arrive at the destination.

+`maxArrivalTime`: Latest time by which a trip should arrive at the destination.

+#### `durationFilters`
+In Minutes

+`minDuration`: Shortest acceptable trip duration, measured in minutes.

+`maxDuration`: Longest acceptable trip duration, also in minutes.

+#### `stopoverFilters`
+`minStopovers`: Minimum number of stopovers allowed during the trip.

+`maxStopovers`: Maximum number of stopovers allowed.

+#### `connectionFilters`
+In kilometers.

+`maxConnectionDistance`: Indicates the maximum distance, between two stops during a trip.

+#### `relevanceSorts`
+`durationOverPriceFactor`: A value between 0 and 1 to balance the relevance between trip price and duration.

+0 implies price is the only factor.

+0.5 means both factors are equally important.

+1 implies duration is the only factor considered.

 ```bash
 curl --location --request POST 'https://api.tictactrip.eu/v2/results' \